sourcegraph/sourcegraph-public-snapshot/doc/cody/overview/install-vscode.md

 ## Connect the extension to Sourcegraph

-After a successful installation, Cody's icon appears in the side bar.
-When you click it, you're asked to either "Download the Cody App" or use "Other Sign In Options…" to connect to a Sourcegraph instance.
+After a successful installation, Cody's icon appears in the sidebar.
+Click it, and you are prompted to log in as a free user by connecting to Sourcegraph.com or with your enterprise instance.

 You can connect either an enterprise instance or Sourcegraph.com via the following ways: